mylxnet/tiny11builder/README.md

 <br>
 3.unzip the files;
 <br>
+4.run tiny11maker.ps1 into poweshell;
-4.So you get a iso with tiny11.iso.
+<br>So you get a iso with tiny11.iso.
 -----------------------------------------------------------------------------------------------------------------------------
 Scripts to build a trimmed-down Windows 11 image - now in **PowerShell**!
 <br>